jtinosa/Computer-Graphics-Programming/Lesson1.md

 ## Graphics API
 - A set of functions that perform basic operations such as drawing images and 3D surfaces into windows on the screen.
-- Every graphics program needs to be able to use two related APIs: **a graphics API for visual output** and **a user-interface API to get input from the user&**.
+- Every graphics program needs to be able to use two related APIs: **a graphics API for visual output** and **a user-interface API to get input from the user**.

 ## Graphics Pipeline
 - An abstract model used to describe a sequence of steps needed in rendering a three-dimensional scene.